Frequently Asked Questions

 The tuition per unit is approximately $46.
 If your class has 4 units, then it would be $46x 4= $184 approximately.

-If no payment has been posted to your account by Friday midnight of each week of registration, then you will be dropped from your classes.
-Students receiving BOG, Financial Aid, or funds from other Companies or agencies (like Veterans) will not be dropped as part of the Friday midnight purge.
+By Friday midnight of the week of your registration, you must pay $24 to reserve all of your courses.
+Students receiving BOG, Financial Aid, or funds from other Companies or agencies (like Veterans) will be dropped as part of the Friday midnight purge.
 If you do not pay, your classes will be dropped!
 The remaining payment must be made by the Friday before the first class of the term.

 Students with financial aid still need to pay: student activity fee, student representation, and health fees.